privacycg/js-membranes/README.md

 Anecdotally we expect that requiring the use of a header would risk seeing low adoption; the proposal is designed to allow users to see benefits immediately (i.e. client-side policies) until adoption ticks up.

 <sup>1</sup> We have several ideas for how this might work (e.g. HTTP header pointing to a script at a .well_know location, etc.) but the core of this proposal is the enforcement mechanism / policy definitions; how to inform the browser of a policy for a page is a simpler issue.

-## Stakeholder Feedback / Opposition

-[Implementors and other stakeholders may already have publicly stated positions on this work.
-If you can, list them here with links to evidence as appropriate.]

-- [Implementor A] : Positive
-- [Stakeholder B] : No signals
-- [Implementor C] : Negative

-[If appropriate, explain the reasons given by other implementors for their concerns.]

-## References & acknowledgements

-[Your design will change and be informed by many people; acknowledge them in an ongoing way!
-It helps build community and, as we only get by through the contributions of many, is only fair.]

-[Unless you have a specific reason not to, these should be in alphabetical order.]

-Many thanks for valuable feedback and advice from:

-- [Person 1]
-- [Person 2]
-- [etc.]